smcateer/smcateer.github.io/_posts/2018-07-30-super-ladder.md

 ```
 Note that Collingwood move from 3rd on the ladder to 9th - hard evidence that Collingwood suck.
 Melbourne also take a hit, and Essendon do quite well moving up to 6th.

-Much has been made of Essendon's slow start to the season, here's what the ladder looks like when you only consider rounds 9 to 19 (i.e. 10 games when you allow for the byes):
+Much has been made of Essendon's slow start to the season, here's what the ladder looks like when you only consider rounds 9 to 19 inclusive (i.e. 11 rounds or 10 games when you allow for the byes):
 ```
 > super_ladder(rnd_cnt=11) # ladder for rounds 9 to 19